Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Results and Discussion

-Figure \ref{fig:SDM} shows the film's z-axis spatial distribution map (SDM)---a common analysis method for crystalline APT data that measures the distribution of z-axis components of the vectors between points in a neighborhood. \cite{Geiser2007} Fitting to a model of evenly spaced Gaussian functions with equal standard deviations allows us to extract information about our resolution.
-The regular spacing of the peaks is \SI{0.817(2)}{\nm} with this reconstruction, which corresponds to the expected (111) lattice planes of the oriented \full\ at \SI{0.817}{\nm}.
-The width of the peaks indicates that the spatial resolution of this sample---which we define as the standard deviation of the fitted Gaussians---is \SI{0.313(3)}{\nm} in the z-direction.
-We note that this is not a physical limit of the resolution for the technique, but what was achieved for this particular sample; we discuss ways to improve this resolution in the Future Directions section.
+Figure \ref{fig:SDM} shows the film's z-axis SDM---a common analysis method for crystalline APT data that measures the distribution of z-axis components of the vectors between points in a neighborhood. \cite{Geiser2007} We used a neighborhood of diameter \SI{2.4}{\mm} on the detector, corresponding to a sampled volume of $\sim\SI{2600}{\nm\cubed}$; formally, the resolution of the reconstruction is only well-defined in this region, but for the following discussion we extrapolate to the entire detected region.
+Fitting to a model of evenly spaced Gaussian functions with equal standard deviations allows us to extract information about our resolution.
+The regular spacing of the peaks is \SI{0.817(2)}{\nm} with this reconstruction using the model fit, which corresponds to the expected (111) lattice planes of the oriented \full\ at \SI{0.817}{\nm}. \cite{Fleming1992} The width of the peaks indicates that the spatial resolution of this sample---which we define as the standard deviation of the fitted Gaussians---is \SI{0.313(3)}{\nm} in the z-direction, or $\sim\SI{0.3}{\nm}$ taking other uncertainties into account.
+We note that this is not a physical limit of the resolution for the technique, but what was achieved for this particular sample.

 Given this known dimension in z, we can adjust the reconstruction parameters to return the expected density of the crystal.
-This reconstruction allows for estimation of the field of view, which for this sample is around \SI{760}{\nm}; as there are about 800 pixels across the detector, \cite{Larson2013} our x-y resolution is limited to about \SI{1}{\nm} but could be improved with different sample geometries or increasing the detector path length from \SI{90}{\mm} to \SI{160}{\mm}.
-A real space plot of molecular locations is provided in the Supporting Information (Figure S4).
+This reconstruction allows for estimation of the field of view, which for this sample is around \SI{760}{\nm}; as there are about 800 pixels across the detector, \cite{Larson2013} our x-y resolution is limited to about \SI{1}{\nm} but could be improved with different sample geometries or increasing the detector path length.
+A real space plot of molecular locations and a three-dimensional reconstruction showing the crystal planes is provided in the Supporting Information (Figures S10 \& S11).